OneIT governance aims to:

 There are three key groups with distinct roles in the OneIT governance process:

 Councils (topic-specific advisory groups): have expertise in a specific domain, raise and collect issues within that area of responsibility, analyze the issues, and make recommendations.
 They engage other IT governance groups, UI governance groups, and general campus stakeholders, as appropriate.
-Members are subject matter experts, and each council has an assigned leader/facilitator.
-Council members are currently refining their respective scope/name and charge, and are working to identify any gaps and/or redundancies.
+Members are subject matter experts, and each council has a leader and a facilitator.

 - The six councils are: